 After an initial assessment and consultation, our trained podiatrists can determine where podiatry sits in your individual treatment plan during rehabilitation and recovery.

-Our podiatrists use the latest technology for assessment, diagnosis and education.
+We use the latest technology for assessment, diagnosis, and education.
 We draw upon well-established research and engage in evidence-based practice to provide the highest level of diagnostic skill.
 The result is an individualised treatment plan that meets your specific personal needs to get you back on your feet, faster.

-We work in partnership with Pure Physio to ensure that our approach is thorough.
+We work in partnership with Pride Podiatry to ensure that our approach is thorough.
 We’re comprehensive in our search for underlying causes or complaints, and we work hard to restore your feet to optimal health.
 It’s all about getting you back to normal life and back into the physicality of your regular routine.

-the foot and ankle.
+Podiatry focuses on the foot and ankle.
 This includes treatment of muscle injuries, tendon injuries, joint sprains, osteoarthritis, or overuse conditions.
-Some of the commonly seen conditions include:
+Some commonly seen conditions include:

 - Heel pain or injury (e.g. plantar fasciitis)